PhilippeCorreges/FEndTesting/README.md

 Tests for fun
 ====================

-Setup Unit tests and E2E tests for AngularJS with Karma, Protractor, and Grunt using TodoMVC as the tested app.

-Be sure to run ```npm install```

 Grunt Commands
 ---
 ```grunt serve``` - Starts Karma, connects to the web server, and re-runs tests when changes are made